arzwa/InfGenetics/doc/paper/response.md

 polyploid offspring is more extreme on average when allelic effects are not exactly scaled by one half (as in Griswold) is taken up.
-I now added some further discussion, referring explicitly to Griswold's scaling in the Discussion section.
+I now added some further discussion, referring explicitly to Griswold's scaling in the Discussion section (lines 462-475).
 I now also refer to @porturas2019 and @gallais2003.

 >Neither the intro nor the discussion revisit what seems to be an important point in Barton & Etheridge (2018, p.
 111) about local adaptation via infinitely small